 Be mindful of each non-scale victory and celebrate it!
 (Not with cake, or with food, though – find other ways to reward yourself that are more positive and won’t hinder your progress).

 Why Are You Getting Thinner But Not Losing Weight?

+Do you lose inches before pounds?
 Here are the common reasons why you are losing size and your clothes are fitting better, but not pounds, with or without exercise.

 #1.
 Your Body Composition Is Changing And You’re Building Muscle

 If you want to look fit, sexy and in good shape, or what is often referred to as “toned,” your muscles are your best friend, and you certainly don’t want to start losing them – on the opposite, it’s a good idea to build some more.